happypotomus/rose-bud-thorn/context.md

   - Shows bloom screen: “Your circle is in full bloom this week.
 You’re all caught up.”
   - Returns to dashboard via button.

-**Important fix:**
+**Important fixes:**
-Because RLS originally blocked reading other profiles, we:

-- Added policy `"Users can view profiles in same circle"` on `profiles`.
-- Stopped relying on a direct `profiles` join in the reflections query; instead we:
-  - Fetch reflections, extract user_ids, then fetch `profiles` separately, merging them in the app.
+- RLS fix: Added policy `"Users can view profiles in same circle"` on `profiles`.
+Stopped relying on a direct `profiles` join in the reflections query; instead we fetch reflections, extract user_ids, then fetch `profiles` separately, merging them in the app.
+- Auth redirect: Unauthenticated users clicking SMS link are redirected to `/invite` to log in with phone number + OTP.
+- **Mobile UX:** Responsive design with mobile-first spacing, larger touch targets, safe area support, improved typography scaling

 ---